-JLA will look to expand into adjacent markets where there is a clear opportunity to increase the range of critical asset solutions offered to our customers either domestically or internationally.
+JLA will look to expand into adjacent markets and internationally where there is a clear opportunity to increase the range of critical asset solutions offered to our customers either domestically or internationally.

-JLA has committed to continue to improve the sustainability of our operations and this is foundational in what we do.
+JLA is committed to improving the sustainability of our operations and this is foundational in what we do.